jethroGIT/jethrogit.github.io/_posts/computer-vision/2020-08-22-Exponentially_Weighted_Averages.md

 [![img1]({{ site.baseurl }}/assets/images/temperature-and-days.png){:class="img-responsive"}]({{ site.baseurl }}/assets/images/temperature-and-days.png)*<center>A plot of temperatures for each day in a year.
 Image taken from <a href="https://www.coursera.org/learn/deep-neural-network/lecture/duStO/exponentially-weighted-averages">Deeplearning.ai</a>, some rights reserved.</center>*
 <br/>

 Suppose that the temperature of day $i$ is denoted by $\theta_i$ from $i=1, \ldots, 365$ (how many days in one year?).
-Visually the temperatures are shown in the image above.
-Concretely, we show several examples of the temperatures as follows:
+Visually, the temperatures are shown in the image above.
+Furthermore, we show several examples of the temperatures as follows:

 $$ \begin{align}
 	\theta_1 &= 40^{\circ} \text{F} \\